DodoPrivat/Summer-Loading-Screen/README.md

-Instrucions in forum, waiting for approval to link to them.
+Instructions in forum, waiting for approval to link to them.